IFRCGo/go-web-app/README.md

 The repository hosts multiple packages under `packages` directory.
  1. [IFRC GO UI](https://github.com/IFRCGo/go-web-app/tree/develop/packages/ui) is a React UI components library tailored to meet the specific requirements of the IFRC GO community and its associated projects.
- 2. [IFRC GO UI Storybook](https://github.com/IFRCGo/go-web-app/tree/develop/packages/go-ui-storybook) serves as the comprehensive showcase for the components library.
+ 2. [IFRC GO UI Storybook](https://github.com/IFRCGo/go-web-app/tree/develop/packages/go-ui-storybook) serves as the comprehensive showcase for the components library.It is hosted on [chromatic](https://66557be6b68dacbf0a96db23-zctxglhsnk.chromatic.com/).

 ## IFRC GO backend